Lobha

+What is alobha?
+It is not to be attached to a mode of life and all that is involved with it.
+It functions in providing the basis for not being caught up in non-virtuous action.

 In Hinduism

 The word lobha is used in religious literature such as the Manusmriti.
 Lobha refers to material greed.
 According to the Vishnu Purana, lobha represents a type of spiritual pain of the emotional kind.
 According to Vishnu Purana verses 6.5.1-6, "the wise man investigates the three types of worldly suffering, or mental and physical suffering and the like, and attains true knowledge and detachment from human objects, attaining ultimate extinction".
 Ramayana advises forest dwellers to give up lobha in verse 2.24.

 The Bhagavad Gita identifies greed, alongside desire and anger, as one of the three gates to hell that destroy the soul (verse 16.21), urging their renunciation.
 In verse 14.17, greed is identified as rooted in the rajas and associated with restlessness and attachment, contrasting with sattva, which fosters wisdom.